Udimi Solo Ads and Internet Traffic:

-The purpose of how “Udimi Solo Ads” is supposed to work is saving you a lot of money that can otherwise be wasted on bad or even fake traffic that goes to your website.
+The purpose of “Udimi Solo Ads” is to help save you money, that could have been otherwise wasted on bad, or even fake traffic, that’s being sent to your website.
 As an example of this, there could be some traffic that is based in foreign countries.
 Typically they are designed to throw off your website’s analytics.
-More specifically, the bounce rate will likely be higher than it’s supposed to.
-Bad or fake traffic can not only hurt your numbers, but can hurt your business as a whole.
-And as a result, it can hit you financially.
-Udimi will provide quality traffic and will even buy bad or fake traffic under an assumed identity just so they can blacklist it and banish it off the Internet.
+More specifically, the bounce rate will likely be higher than it’s supposed to be.
+Bad, or fake traffic can not only hurt your numbers, but can hurt your business as a whole.
+And as a result, it can hurt you financially.
+Udimi will provide quality traffic, and will even buy bad or fake traffic under an assumed identity, just so they can blacklist it and banish it off the Internet.
 By the sounds of that, that seems pretty cool.

 What Makes Human Traffic “Useless”?:

 So the question that needs to be asked is: what makes human traffic useless?
 Here are a few things that Udimi has outline as what determines human, but useless traffic:

 - Click Rings: What the heck is a click ring, you ask?
 It’s when a group of people tend to click on each other’s links to increase their stats.
 Doesn’t that kind of sound dumb?
 You bet it does.
 But Udimi will make sure that the traffic you get won’t do any of this.